 Andersson, M. (2009).
 ‘I know that women don’t like me!’.
 Presuppositions in therapeutic discourse.
 Journal of Pragmatics, (41), 4, 721-737.

 Andersson, M. (under review).
-The language of threat: A Swedish online alternative newspaper reports on BLM protests.
+The language of threat: An analysis of Swedish online alternative newspaper reports on BLM protests.
 Pragmatics and Society.

 Andersson M. and Greco, A. (under review).
 “We getting ready for my funeral?” - the prosody of self-and other-directed impoliteness in Jeffree Star’s YouTube product reviews.
 In: P. Blitvich and A. Georgakopoulou (Eds.)
 Influencers and ‘fans’: The pragmatics of affect and hate in the construction of social media celebrities.
 Pragmatics and Beyond.
 John Benjamins Publishing Company.